Shop These Philly Makers for All Your Eagles Playoffs Gear

 Rock unique Eagles gear with our picks. / Photographs courtesy of South Fellini, Dye Hard Fan, and Sew Much Cooler

-If you suddenly have an overwhelming urge to wear a lot of green, you have choices far beyond whatever Target has in its “here are some shirts of local sports teams” section.
-Locally made choices with cheeky graphics, throwback vibes, and even — dare we say it — a touch of fashion.
-Plus, you can grab many of them around town right now, so you’ll be all ready to go this weekend.
+Given the way things are going right now for our Iggles (knock on wood!), we might all have reason to refresh our spirit wear.
+And, hey, good news: For that, you have choices far beyond whatever Target has in its “here are some shirts of local sports teams” section.
+We’re talking locally made choices with cheeky graphics, throwback vibes, and even — dare we say it — a touch of fashion.
+Plus, you can grab many of our faves at various spots around town right now, so you’ll be all ready to go this weekend.

 Underdog Apparel

-Inspired by his epic 2018 Super Bowl championship parade speech, Jason Kelce recently launched the Underdog apparel line, a gender-neutral collection of t-shirts, hats and bags — all designed, printed and packaged in Philadelphia — that nod to that undeniable Philly spirit (and to the Eagles, themselves).
-Sorry, but we’re leading off with a bit of a tease, because the above-pictured shirt sold out nearly as quickly as the Eagles’ Christmas album (also featuring Kelce!).
-But don’t worry: There are plenty of other designs available (including another directly quoting his speech), and they’re planning on restocking the “Whole Team” collection.
+Inspired by his epic 2018 Super Bowl championship parade speech, Jason Kelce launched the Underdog apparel line, a gender-neutral collection of t-shirts, hats and bags — all designed, printed and packaged in Philadelphia — that nod to that undeniable Philly spirit … and to the Eagles themselves.
+This year’s collection includes artist collabs with Heavyslime, Paul Granese, and more local designers.
 An added bonus?
-One hundred percent of the proceeds from the Underdog apparel collection will go to Kelce’s (Be)Philly foundation, which funds and promotes evidence-based programs that help Philadelphia students achieve and excel — the foundation’s first two beneficiaries are Coded By Kids and PFSS, the newly combined Philadelphia Futures and Stepping Stone Scholars.
+One hundred percent of the proceeds from the Underdog apparel collection will go to Kelce’s (Be)Philly foundation, which funds and promotes evidence-based programs that help Philadelphia students achieve and excel.

 Available online.